jocelynkhuu/crowdstrike-installer/README.md

 * Install WiX Toolset's necessary dependencies
   * Go to Control Panel -> Programs -> Turn Windows features on or off -> .NET Framework 3.5
 * Install [WiX Toolset](https://wixtoolset.org/releases/) - this was tested on V3.11.2
-* Download your CrowdStrike installer (`WindowsSensor.LionLanner.exe`), save it in the same directory as this git repository
+* Download your CrowdStrike installer (`WindowsSensor.exe`), save it in the same directory as this git repository
 * Build the MSI
 ```shell